arif05khan/Whatsapp-Chat-Analyzer_Web-App_With-PYTHON-ML/README.md

 Check out the live deployed version of this project here:

 [**Live Demo**] ( https://whatsapp-chat-sentiment-analyzer-python-ml.streamlit.app/ )
-Note-: Copy this link and paste in your browser for proper working app.
+Note: Copy this link and paste it into your browser for the proper functioning of the app.
+It is mobile-friendly as well as desktop-compatible.

 ---